TepidJesus/CloudCrack/README.md

 ## About the Author

-CloudCrack is developed and maintained by [Thomas Holdom](https://www.linkedin.com/in/thomasholdom/), a passionate Computer Science student at the University of Auckland with experience in penetration testing, cloud security and software development.
+CloudCrack is developed and maintained by [Thomas Holdom](https://www.linkedin.com/in/thomasholdom/), a passionate Computer Science and Commerce student at the University of Auckland with experience in penetration testing, cloud security and software development.

 ## Legal Disclaimer